 Alternatively, you could be on a quest for a reliable, proven resource for pursuing bids on a regular basis.
 Whatever motivated you to read up to this point in this article, a contract technical proposal specialist could be the catalyst to helping you meet your recurring or project revenue targets.

-Minimize writer ramp-up time and increase odds of winning
+Minimize technology RFP response writing ramp-up time and increase odds of winning

 Has your company hired a full-time or contract employee in the past to manage the proposal process?
 You’ll appreciate that it takes time to help a new-hire navigate your document repositories of previous bids, get up to speed on the services your company offers, and attend all of the internal stand-up meetings and scrums that go with being an employee.